-Warwick Medical School has this week established a new four million pound Division of Microbiology and Infection, a vibrant new research community of around twenty staff and post graduate students, headed up by Professor Mark Pallen.
+Warwick Medical School has established a new four million pound Division of Microbiology and Infection, a vibrant new research community of around twenty staff and post graduate students, headed up by Professor Mark Pallen.

 The Dean of Warwick Medical School, Professor Peter Winstanley said, “I am thrilled to see this coming to life.
 The importance of microbiology and infection cannot be over-emphasized.
 Diseases like malaria, AIDS and tuberculosis stalk the planet, while even in developed countries, pathogens all too often contaminate our food or infect vulnerable patients in our hospitals.”

 The new Division will benefit from state of the art laboratory facilities, including a MiSeq high-throughput sequencing instrument.

 Professor Pallen explained “I’m delighted to see Warwick making such a bold commitment to our discipline.
 The need for new investment in this area has been reinforced by the recent report by the Chief Medical Officer, Dame Sally Davies, ramming home the need for a better understanding of the evolution and spread of multi-drug resistant pathogens and how we can best avoid and treat the infections they cause.”